-For more information on Content Manager Server, refer to:
+For more information on Content Management Server, refer to:

-UNIX customers are accustomed to selecting and adapting multiple third-party products to help automate the management of their systems.
-Microsoft Operations Manager (MOM) is a unified programmable and extensible management environment specific to the Windows Server environment.
+Mainframe customers are accustomed to selecting and adapting multiple third-party products to help automate the management of their systems.
+Microsoft Operations Manager is a unified programmable and extensible management environment specific to the Windows Server environment.

 MOM was created to help prevent potential IT problems and support issues that do arise.
 MOM is designed to help staff stay aware of the status of IT health, improve response times to any issues, and effectively share information about key issues.

 For more information on Microsoft Operations Manager, refer to: